dhtzs/dhtzs.dev/CONTRIBUTING.md

 ## Development Setup

 > [!NOTE]
-> The following instructions assume that you have already installed both Hugo and Node.js to your machine.
+> The following instructions assume that you have already installed both Node.js and Hugo to your machine.

-1. Clone the repository and submodules:
+1. Clone the repository and its submodules:
 ```
 git clone --recurse-submodules https://github.com/dhtzs/dhtzs.dev
 ```